matrix-org/matrix-search/DESIGN.md

 In this mode it will not be possible to E2E-search, as that would mean sending keys to a potentially untrusted server.
 This mode is intended to alleviate load from Synapse and other homeservers in scenarios where the native Full Text search is too slow.

+In this mode, due to ACLs, it might be easier to move the resolving of the events back to Synapse, such that this only passes Synapse event IDs.

 ```
 +------------+          |  +-------------+   AS Push    +-------------------+
 |            | /search  |  |             | ===========> |                   |